BLCM/bl3mods/Apocalyptech/README.md

   and improves the quality of drops in Mayhem 1 (not that it really needed it).
 As I say, not really useful at all, but I've kept it here for my own historical interest.
-- `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - Theoretically,
+- `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - These can be
-  these could be used to enable Bloody Harvest even after the event is over, or disable it prematurely.
-Currently completely untested, so watch out.
+  used to enable Bloody Harvest even after the event is over, or disable it prematurely.
+The disabling one has been tested and works great;
+  obviously we'll have to wait until after the event is over to find out if the enabling one works.
 Will almost certainly interfere with future events, if you happen to run 'em while they're active.
 - `red_text_explainer.txt` - a BL3 version of Ezeith's BL2 mod.
 Puts
   descriptions of weapon/grenade effects on the red text.
 Shields, Artifacts, and COMs have been omitted since BL3 already lists those explicitly.